liayin/blog/_posts/2020-3-16-Research-data.md

 Civil Justice Survey of State Courts:

 Court Briefings:
-  These data are obtained from Nexus Uni through searching "Stand your ground"
+  These data are obtained from Nexus Uni through searching "Stand your ground", then selecting "United States", and then narrowing the time period to 2004-now, and lastly deselecting everything under Federal and selecting everything under State.